harishmohanraj/ag2/website/docs/getting-started/index.md

     description=reviewer_description,
 )

-# 2. The teacher's system message can also be used for the description, so we don't define it
+# 2. The teacher's system message can also be used as a description, so we don't define it
 teacher_message = """You are a classroom teacher.
 You decide topics for lessons and work with a lesson planner. and reviewer to create and finalise lesson plans.